AashishSingh121/Inventory-Management-System/README.md

 Function purchase(dic):
     Takes dictionary of Inventory as input .
     Then user have to input Product ID and Quantity:
-    If entered Quantity is greater than actual Quantity Output is:Insufficient Quantity Else Cost is calculated and Quantity mentioned is reduced from the stock.
+    If entered Quantity is greater than actual Quantity Output is:Insufficient Quantity.
+    Else Cost is calculated and Quantity mentioned is reduced from the stock.
-    Cost is displayed to the user and Inventory and Sales JSON is updated
+    Cost is displayed to the user and Inventory and Sales JSON is updated.

 Function Updaterecord(dic):
     Takes dictionary of Inventory as input .
-    Opens Records.json in write mode and updates it with dictionary of Inventory
+    Opens Records.json in write mode and updates it with dictionary of Inventory.

 Function Updatesales(name,cost,q,time):